How To Boost A Post On Facebook & Get More Clicks [Guide]

 Video content is huge right now, and getting even more popular.
 You only need to have a look at your own Facebook feed to see how many videos appear in your timeline on average, from funny cat antics to humorous GIFS.
 For a business, you want to find and share video content that is highly relevant, or – better still – make your own branded video content.
 Video content is the most likely type of boosted post to go viral.

-It is suggested you boost no more than one Facebook post a week.
+Facebook boosts are recommended about once a week.
 Choose something useful, entertaining, or memorable and make that one post count!
 You want to appear helpful to your audience and resonate with them.